• Skip to main content

 3. Cover your Salicylic pad with the provided bandaid.
 It'll either be a regular oblong bandaid or a round, soft pad bandaid.

-Don't try to just hack away at your plantar wart with a pumice stone, it won't get rid of it.
+Don't try to just hack away at your plantar wart or corn with a pumice stone, it won't get rid of it.
 You have to treat it, and a kit cure actually works to remove plantar warts.
 Which was shocking to me, I don't mind telling you.

 Don't be alarmed if your wart fell off and left a hole.
 That's what's supposed to happen.